hamidahoderinwale/model_metadata_analyses/readme.md

-# Hugging Face Model Hub Meta-analysis project
+# Hugging Face Model Hub Meta-analysis repo

-Notebook scripts to do the following:
+Notebook scripts to do the following using the [HF Hub API](https://huggingface.co/docs/huggingface.js/en/hub/README):
 - Build complete model trees by following parent_model links
 - Get metadata for a given model and it's fine-tunes